 But my story is not unique, not to South Africa, not to Africa or the world as a whole.
 Countless women and girls live in fear of violence across the globe and one in three women experience some form of violence in their lifetime.
-In fact, violence against women and girls—from sexual harassment to femicide—has become the most pervasive abuse of human rights around the world.
+In fact, gender-based violence—from sexual harassment to femicide—has become the most pervasive abuse of human rights around the world.
 It’s an issue that transcends borders, cultures, and contexts, embedded in systems and structures that keep women and girls from pursuing and realizing their full potential and, at times, even feeling safe to live their lives.

 We should celebrate these women and the strides that have been made, but we must also acknowledge that the ground beneath us remains rocky.
 Just yesterday, on International Women’s Day, thousands of women and girls, including many of our grantees such as Fondo Semillas, Equis and the Instituto de Liderazgo Simone de Beauvoir, revolted across Mexico in response to the brutal deaths of Ingrid Escamilla and Fatima Cecilia Aldrighetti and a national rise in femicide.
 Hate-fueled murders of women and girls—solely because they are women or lesbian or trans—is one of the starkest ways the patriarchy asserts itself.
 Mexico, along with Brazil, tops the list for femicides in Latin America.
 Ten women are murdered daily in Mexico, mostly at the hands of men and without any repercussions (90 percent of femicides in the country go unpunished).

-So while we’re seeing angry communities in India and South Africa quickly turn to calls for the death penalty as a “solution” to sexual violence, this extreme form of punishment does not solve the underlying problem of violence against women and girls.
-True justice and accountability only comes when society recognizes that violence against women and girls is unacceptable and cultural norms and practices that condone such violence begin to change.
+So while we’re seeing angry communities in India and South Africa quickly turn to calls for the death penalty as a “solution” to sexual violence, this extreme form of punishment does not solve the underlying problem of gender-based violence.
+True justice and accountability only comes when society recognizes that gender-based violence is unacceptable and cultural norms and practices that condone such violence begin to change.

 Right now, there is still a hierarchy that values male dominance and power over truth.
 Too often, women and girls with true, harrowing stories are rendered invisible because power intimidates, pushing these courageous survivors into silence or making the costs of disclosing their stories dangerously high.
 That’s especially true for black, indigenous, disabled women and girls and lesbian, bisexual and trans women.
 It’s a telling but all-too-frequent example of how race, class and ethnicity can create environments where power differentials corrupt which stories get told and which voices matter.